 that said, it NOW makes you more cautious? the possibility of losing $40m in bonuses due to misbehavior is something that is making you START to think about being more cautious NOW?

 and finally, let's go back to the title of the article

 Bankers are fearful of the political climate.

-how about "Bankers are fearful that their misdeeds have been so criminal for so long that they finally woke up the american people and their scam is about to get end."
+how about "Bankers are fearful that their misdeeds have been so criminal for so long that they finally woke up the american people and their scam is eroding."